nayakned/Open1722/examples/acf-can/README.md

 The two applications available in this folder are acf-can-listener and acf-can-talker.
 These applications can be used along with Linux CAN utilities.
 On Ubuntu/Debian Linux distributions, these utilities can be installed using the package manager `apt install can-utils`

 ## acf-can-talker
-_acf-can-talker_ receives frames on a (virtual) CAN interface and send out the corresponding IEEE 1722 ACF messages.
-This application also supports a UDP encapsulation for the IEEE 1722 messages.
+_acf-can-talker_ receives frames on a (virtual) CAN interface and sends out the corresponding IEEE 1722 ACF messages.
+This application also supports UDP encapsulation for the IEEE 1722 messages.
 The parameters for its usage are as follows:

 ```
 Usage: acf-can-talker [OPTION...]